 Movement monitors (which are often marketed as a mechanism to help prevent SIDS) have become more and more popular of late, as companies reap the profits of our paranoia.
 Increasingly, we’re seeing “smart” monitors with additional high-tech features and advancements, including bluetooth/Wi-Fi, networking features, and evermore comprehensive “trackers” that fill you in on things like breathing and heart rate (not just movement).
 In fact, simple audio monitors can be hard to find these days.

 Parents: don’t feel like you have to go crazy with a monitor.
-Buy the type that best suits your “need-to-know.”
-Me, I prefer less information; but I know others that desire to monitor their child’s every heartbeat.
-Go with your gut on this one and please don’t feel the needto over-monitor your baby.
-On the other hand, if you are worried about SIDS and want the peace of mind, there is technology available to you.
+Buy the type that best suits your level of “need-to-know.”
+Me, I prefer less information; but I know others who prefer to monitor their child’s every movement and/or vital sign.
+Go with your gut on this one and please don’t feel the need to over-monitor your baby.
+(Just because it’s there doesn’t mean you have to use it.)

 SIDS — For the Record

 Yes, many babies sleep better on their stomachs, but this isn’t necessarily a good thing.
 Scientists today believe that SIDS is multifactorial, and sleeping “too deeply” might actually be problematic, because babies’ brains (and abilities to wake up) are still developing.
 (Tell this to well-meaning grandparents who insist that, “we did it with you and you turned out okay!”)
-Flat head is a bitch, I know, but it can be prevented.
+Flat head is rough, I know, but it can be prevented.
 “Back is best” — it’s true!